 Break-ups and divorce sometimes break our hearts and leave us feeling depressed or lonely.
 An unexpected or sudden break-up or divorce can be an end to our hopes and dreams for a future with our loved one.
 We might find ourselves having a difficult time trusting again or finding the motivation to move on with our lives.
 Here are some pointers on how to navigate this difficult time to get your life back on track.

-- Do something nice for yourself every day: Everyday find 10-15 minutes to do something kind for yourself.
+Everyday find 10-15 minutes to do something kind for yourself.
 It can be taking a nice bath, doing yoga, meditating, or reading a book.
-Make sure that you find the time for self-care.
+Escape everyday stress and make sure that you find the time for self-care.

-- Self-compassion: After a break-up or divorce it can be easy to place blame on yourself or the other person.
+After a break-up or divorce it can be easy to place blame on yourself or the other person.
 Blame does not heal or solve any problems.
-Be compassionate towards yourself and speak to yourself without judgeme
+Be compassionate towards yourself and speak to yourself without judgement.

 If you would like to set up an appointment please reach out to me on +852 2521 4668 or email firstname.lastname@example.org.
 You can book a private or Skype session.